yh214/DST2Proj1/README.md

 For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

-1. What type of developer has the highest level of job satisfaction.
+1. What type of developer has the highest level of job satisfaction?
-2. What factors about programming style would affect salary?
+2. How would different programming styles affect salary?
 3. What kind of personality would contribute to salary?